eclipse-sumo/sumo/docs/web/docs/Demand/Importing_O/D_Matrices.md

 The vehicle type information is used by [od2trips](../../od2trips.md) by passing it to the generated vehicles.
 The type definition itself will not be generated, but the vehicle will have set the attribute `type="<TYPE>"`.
-The time informations are assumed to be in the form <HOURS\>.<MINUTES\>.
+The time information are assumed to be in the form <HOURS\>.<MINUTES\>.
 Please note that the end is exclusive; for example, if